-Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders Rules on respecting the position of stakeholders is defined in the Mitsubishi Chemical Group Charter of Corporate Behavior.
-Implementation of Environmental Activities, CSR Activities etc. We recognize CSR activities as the implementation of our group philosophy.
-The MCG Group is implementing CSR activities, including responsible care activities.
-Development of Policies on Information Provision to Stakeholders Mitsubishi Chemical Group Charter of Corporate Behavior also includes rules on proper information disclosure and securing transparency.
-Other -
+Supplementary Explanations Stipulation of Internal Rules Rules on respecting the position of stakeholders is defined in the Mitsubishi for Respecting the Position of Chemical Group Charter of Corporate Behavior.
+Stakeholders Implementation of We recognize CSR activities as the implementation of our group philosophy.
+Environmental Activities, CSR The MCG Group is implementing CSR activities, including responsible care Activities etc. activities.
+Development of Policies on Mitsubishi Chemical Group Charter of Corporate Behavior also includes Information Provision to rules on proper information disclosure and securing transparency.
+Stakeholders Other -